ipld/ipld/design/tricky-choices/ordering.md

 ### libraries

-There's a couple of specific places where map ordering is going to be directly noticable in implementations:
+There's a couple of specific places where map ordering is going to be directly noticeable in implementations:

 - iterators
 - traversals (which are usually built on the iterators)